dohyung97022/mysqlfunc/README.md

 #### ExecQuery

-use this if you don't care about the return value and just want to execute
-this is just a wrapper for DB.Exec
+use this if you don't care about the return value and just want to execute (just a wrapper for DB.Exec)

 ```go
 err := mysqlfunc.ExecQuery(queryStr) error